LastWhisperzzz/LastWhieperzzz/README.md

 may you...
-work like you don't need money, love like you've never been hurt, and dance like nobody's watching.
+work like you don't need money, love like you've never been hurt, and dance like no one's watching.

 - Read more about [me](http://lastwhisper.net)
 - Follow me on [Twitter](https://twitter.com/LastWhisperzzz)